 Let’s take a look at how some authors have dealt with these issues.
-Tom Wolfe in A Man in Full, acknowledges that parts of his story are from real life:
+Tom Wolfe in the book disclaimer for A Man in Full, acknowledges that parts of his story are from real life:

 This novel’s story and characters are fictitious.
 Certain long-standing institutions, agencies, and public offices are mentioned, but the characters involved are wholly imaginary.

-Margaret Atwood in Cat’s Eye tries to dispel readers’ assumption that the book is the alter-ego of the writer:
+Margaret Atwood in Cat’s Eye tries to dispel readers’ assumptions that the book is the alter-ego of the writer:

 This is a work of fiction.
 Although its form is that of an autobiography, it is not one.
 Space and time have been rearranged to suit the convenience of the book, and with the exception of public figures, any resemblance to persons living or dead is coincidental.
 The opinions expressed are those of the characters and should not be confused with the author’s.

-A disclaimer can also set the historical context.
+A book disclaimer can also set the historical context.
 In my novel Coyote Winds, I inserted:

 Coyote Winds is a work of fiction.
 Any resemblance to actual events or persons, living or dead, is entirely coincidental.
 The Dust Bowl and the Great Depression, however, were very real.
 For the purpose of the story, I condensed some of the historical events into two years, while in reality the dust storms, food riots, and other historical events played out over several years.

-Suppose you’ve taken an historical figure and given him dialogue and personality.
-Here’s how D. M. Thomas dealt with using Freud as a character in The White Hotel:
+Suppose you’ve taken a historical figure and given him dialogue and personality.
+Here’s the book disclaimer D. M. Thomas used to deal with Sigmund Freud as a character in The White Hotel:

 The role played by Freud in this narrative is entirely fictional.
 My imagined Freud does, however, abide by the generally known facts of the real Freud’s life, and I have sometimes quoted from his works and letters, passim.
 The letters . . . and all the passages relating to psychoanalysis . . . have no factual basis.

-How to Write a Disclaimer: Examples for memoir
+How to Write a Book Disclaimer: Examples for memoir

 Many memoirists use plain vanilla disclaimers such as: